Tango and Coffee: Is ‘El tigre Millán’ this year’s ‘Tormenta’ ?

 1939: 440Hz becomes the standard – sort-of

-From this moment on the instrument importers now re-tuned the instruments from 435Hz to 440Hz when they arrived from Germany, before the instruments went on sale.
+From this moment on the instrument importers would re-tune the instruments from 435Hz to 440Hz when they arrived from Germany.
 The most famous and important manufacturer was Alfred Arnold (AA) and their exclusive importer in Buenos Aires was Casa America.
 Whilst AA would switch to 440Hz, the outbreak of the Second World War brought an end to the export of musical instruments by the end of 1941.
 Production ceased altogether in 1942 when the factory was converted to war production (I once read that it made diesel pumps); very few instruments were actually manufactured at 440Hz.
 Production did eventually re-start after the war but the Argentine market rejected the new instruments, finding their quality inadequate.

 Working on bandoneón reeds – photo Hanna White, courtesy Christoph Pass